katholiek-onderwijs-vlaanderen/sri2postgres/README.md

 ## Database table layout

-sri2db assumes that the schema.table you set in config has a specific set of columns (and column names):
+Sri2db assumes that the schema.table you set in config has a specific set of columns (and column names)

+Next to that, a table named sri2db_synctimes will be created to keep track of the last sync times, in order to make sure that calling deltaSync and safeDeltaSync will automatically use a &modifiedSince=... parameter that makes sense.
+These values are updated in a very conservative way whithout making assumptions about the clocks of the client and database and the API being in sync.
+The only assumption being made is that the clock speed of the client machine and the API will not be off by more than 1%.

 ### Postgres